 (b) Impose a disciplinary sanction(s), as described in WAC 132__- __- ___ (See Model Student Conduct Code, pages 8-9)

 (c) Refer the matter directly to the student conduct committee for such disciplinary action as the committee deems appropriate.
 Such referral shall be in writing, to the attention of the chair of the student conduct committee, with a copy served on the respondent.

+(5) In cases involving allegations of sexual misconduct, the student conduct officer, on the same date that a disciplinary decision is served on the respondent, will serve a written notice informing the complainant whether the allegations of sexual misconduct were found to have merit and describing any disciplinary sanctions and/or conditions imposed upon the respondent for the complainant’s protection, including disciplinary suspension or dismissal of the respondent.
+The notice will also inform the complainant of his or her appeal rights.
+If protective sanctions and/or conditions are imposed, the student conduct officer shall make a reasonable effort to contact the complainant to ensure that prompt notice of the protective disciplinary sanctions and/or conditions.

 WAC 132__ -125-020 - APPEAL FROM DISCIPLINARY ACTION